 11. Drive and passion:

 If hyperfocus can be effectively channeled, all the attention and energy can flow into work and a person’s passions.
-One of the major benefits of ADHD: when a person with ADHD finds work that aligns with their interest and strengths they will be ambitious and driven to change the world.
+A major benefit of ADHD is being ambitious and driven to change the world when they find work that aligns with their interest and strengths.

 They have an endless desire to try new ideas, tasks, and projects.
 Their interests are varied and they like to seek out novel experiences.